Chamant8149/cartesia_tts/README.md

 ## Requirements

 - Home Assistant 2025.x or later.
 - A Cartesia API key.
-Sign up and create a key at [play.cartesia.ai/keys](https://play.cartesia.ai/keys).
+Sign up and create a free key at [play.cartesia.ai/keys](https://play.cartesia.ai/keys).

+---

 ## Installation

-1. Copy the `cartesia_tts` folder into `config/custom_components/cartesia_tts/` on your HA instance.
-2. Restart Home Assistant.
-3. Go to Settings -> Devices and Services -> Add Integration.
-4. Search for "Cartesia Sonic TTS" and follow the setup wizard.
+> [!NOTE]

-Only one instance of the integration is supported.
+> Only one instance of the integration is supported.
 If you attempt to add it again, HA will show a message directing you to the Configure button on the existing entry.

+### HACS (Recommended)

+1. Open **HACS** in your Home Assistant sidebar.
+2. Click the three-dot menu (top right) and choose **Custom repositories**.
+3. Paste `https://github.com/sfox38/cartesia_tts` and select **Integration** as the category.
+4. Click **Add**, then find **cartesia_tts** in the HACS Integration list and click **Download**
+5. Restart Home Assistant.

+### Manual Installation

+1. Download the latest release zip from this repository and unpack it.
+2. Copy the `tiktoktts` folder into your `config/custom_components/` directory.
+The result should be `config/custom_components/cartesia_tts/`.
+3. Restart Home Assistant.

+---

 ## Setup Wizard